ilsilfverskiold/smaller-models-docs/docs/models/decoder.md

 - **Example**: Assisting in drafting stories, poems, and other creative texts.

 The list is not exhaustive.
-Please visit [Hugging Face Model Hub](https://huggingface.co/models) for more.
+Please visit [Hugging Face Model Hub for GPT-2 based models]([https://huggingface.co/models](https://huggingface.co/models?other=gpt2&sort=downloads)https://huggingface.co/models?other=gpt2&sort=downloads) for more.